psanford/donutdb/README.md

-# donutdb: A SQL database implemented on DynamoDB and SQLite
+# DonutDB: A SQL database implemented on DynamoDB and SQLite

 Store and query a sqlite database directly backed by DynamoDB.

-Project Status: Alpha (and slow!)
+Project Status: Alpha

-donutdb is currently functional, but it is quite slow.
-As we work to make it more performant, there will likely be backwards incompatible changes to the serialization format.

 ## What is this?